teremterem/MiniAgents/README.md

     print("PREPARING TO DELIVER MESSAGES FROM AGGREGATOR")
     async for msg_promise in msg_promises:
         print(await msg_promise)
-    # you can safely `await` again - all promises are "replayable"
+    # You can safely `await` again.
+Concrete messages (and tokens, if there was token streaming) are cached
+    # inside the promises.
+Message sequences (as well as token sequences) are "replayable".
     print("TOTAL NUMBER OF MESSAGES FROM AGGREGATOR:", len(await msg_promises))

 if __name__ == "__main__":